cottage14/qturn/README.md

 # qturn
-digital version of a board game
+digital version of a board game.
+I need to work on this as a demo.